New York City Civilian Complaint Review Board

-The NYC Civilian Complaint Review Board (CCRB) is the civilian oversight agency of the New York City Police Department (NYPD), the largest police force in the United States.
+The NYC Civilian Complaint Review Board (CCRB) is a civilian oversight agency with jurisdiction over the New York City Police Department (NYPD), the largest police force in the United States.
 A board of the Government of New York City, the CCRB is tasked with investigating, mediating and prosecuting complaints of misconduct on the part of the NYPD.
 Its regulations are compiled in Title 38-A of the New York City Rules.

 Structure

 The CCRB exists today as a fully independent civil department, staffed with 142 civilian investigators and about a dozen miscellaneous employees.
 Additionally, three officers from the NYPD's Monitoring and Analysis Section of the Department Advocate's Office work with the CCRB at their office at 100 Church Street, whose role is to provide the Investigators with access to certain restricted NYPD documentation.

 The agency is headed by the 15 member board, 5 appointed by the city council, 5 by the mayor, 1 by the public advocate, 3 designated by the Police Commissioner, and finally, the Chair, jointly appointed by the speaker and the mayor; none may be current public employees.
 Rev. Frederick Davie served as Chair until January 2022, at which point Arva Rice was appointed Interim Chair.
+Arva Rice resigned her position as Interim Chair in July 2024.
 Jonathan Darche, after having served as Interim Executive Director and Chief Prosecutor, was appointed Executive Director in May 2017.

 The agency is divided into several divisions, the largest being the Investigations Division.
 The Investigations Division is headed by two chiefs of investigations who oversee 16 investigative squads.

 The agency also contains an Administrative Division, which includes Human Resources, Information Management Unit and the Case Management Unit (which stores all records of past cases), among others, which is led by the deputy executive director of administration.
 There are then four other directorships, including the new "Research and Strategic Initiatives Director", as well as the Mediation Unit Director.
 There is also legal counsel.
 These units complement and serve the Investigations Unit, which acts as the main focal point of the Agency.